2DGD-F0TH/2DGD_F0TH/chapters/016_Developing_Game_Mechanics.md

 - **Between the first moving background and the fixed background**: in this case, the optional background will have to move **slower** than the first moving background.

 The backgrounds should move all in the same direction, depending on the direction our character is moving: if our character is moving right, our moving backgrounds should move left.

-### Optimizing Drawing

-This heavily depends on the type of framework and engine you are using, but a good rule of thumb is using the lowest amount of calls to the draw routines as possible: drawing something entails a great amount of context switching and algorithms, so you should do it only when necessary.

-If your engine/framework supports it, you should use sprite atlases/batches, as well as other interesting structures like Vertex Arrays (used in SFML).

-Another way to optimize your drawing routine is avoiding to change textures often: changing textures can result in a lot of context changes, so you should use only one texture (in the form of a [Sprite Sheet](#SpriteSheets)) and draw only a part of it, changing the coordinates of the rectangle that gets drawn.
-This way you'll save the PC a lot of work.

 ### Avoid interactions between different input systems